Scarborough Fair (ballad): 1960s

 In 1965, Martin Carthy sang "Scarborough Fair" on his eponymous debut album after having picked up the tune from the songbook by MacColl and Seeger.

-Marianne Faithfull recorded the song for her second American studio album Go Away From My World, released in December 1965.
+Marianne Faithfull recorded the song for her second American studio album Go Away from My World, released in December 1965.

 "Scarborough Fair/Canticle" appeared as the lead track on the 1966 Simon & Garfunkel album Parsley, Sage, Rosemary and Thyme in counterpoint with "Canticle", a reworking of the lyrics from Simon's 1963 anti-war song "The Side of a Hill".
 The duo learned their arrangement of the song from Martin Carthy, but did not credit him as the arranger.
 They later made a "pretty substantial" monetary settlement with Carthy's publisher when asked, but unbeknownst to them, Carthy himself did not receive anything from it.

-Sergio Mendes and Brasil 66 scored a U.S. #16 hit (#2 AC) with their light jazz/samba/pop version in 1968, which was used in the 1973 animated film Heavy Traffic.
+Sérgio Mendes and Brasil '66 scored a U.S. No. 16 hit (#2 AC) with their light jazz/samba/pop version in 1968, which was used in the 1973 animated film Heavy Traffic.

 In 1969, Vicky Leandros recorded the song in several versions for release throughout Europe, Canada and Japan, singing in English, German, French ("Chèvrefeuille que tu es loin") and Greek ("Νά Θυμάσαι Πώς Μ' αγαπάς").

+Dutch progressive rock band Brainbox recorded a version of the song on their 1969 album Brainbox.

-The song is the last track featured in Bobbie Gentry’s and Glen Campbell’s 1968 collaborative album Bobbie Gentry and Glen Campbell.
+The song is the last track featured in Bobbie Gentry's and Glen Campbell's 1968 collaborative album Bobbie Gentry and Glen Campbell.

 1980s

-Hong Kong singer Danny Chan recorded a Cantonese version with the name "Unemployed Student" (失業生).
-It was released in 1980.

 American folk punk band Cordelia's Dad recorded a version for their 1989 self-titled debut album.

 The Stone Roses set their own words to the melody for "Elizabeth My Dear", a track on their eponymous debut album (1989).

 Philadelphia punk band Tons of Nuns recorded the song on their second demo and performed the song live on WXPN.